Chapter 2

 “Yes, Ern—” He stopped himself in time to smile wanly, then, with obvious emphasis, “Steven.
 Yes, we’re on the south-east corner of the continent, but the region’s name is Hillbeach.
 Australia doesn’t have states.”

 An alarm inside my head erupted.
 Previous desperate theories about my predicament paled beside the one now springing to mind: had I shifted to an alternate universe?
 With different suburb names?
 And phone numbers?
-Blame it on all the sci-fi I’d read, but it was hard not to form a similar conclusion given Wilbur’s responses to my o so simple questions.
+Blame it on all the sci-fi I’d read and seen, but it was hard not to form a similar conclusion given Wilbur’s responses to my o so simple questions.
 Even so, it was not a conclusion I could accept.
 A conspiracy to delude me seemed more plausible if no less explicable.

-He looked long and hard at me: his expression – instead of relenting and breaking into a prankster’s satisfied grin like I hoped – grew more concerned.
+He looked long and hard at me: his expression—instead of relenting and breaking into a prankster’s satisfied grin like I hoped—grew more concerned.
 Indeed, I thought I saw doubt creep across his face.
 “Everything I said is true, Ern— Steven.
 Where do you think you are?”

 I grappled for an answer, then plummeted into a daze.
-“I’m not sure.
-Somewhere near Melbourne, I suppose.”
+“Somewhere near Melbourne, I suppose.”

 “Melbourne?!”
 His expression was one of mild incredulity.